-We deliver a series of ground-breaking Creative Skills training courses for Early Years workers and students in a number of local authorities across Scotland.
-The Creative Skills Programme empowers adults who work with young children, helping them to feel, and be, more creative promoting an engaging, playful, open-ended and child-centred approach
+We deliver a series of ground-breaking Creative Skills training courses for early years practitioners and students in a number of local authorities across Scotland.
+The Creative Skills Programme empowers adults who work with young children, helping them to feel and be more creative, promoting an engaging, playful, open-ended and child-centred approach.

 All our training is run by artists and facilitators who specialise in creative activity for the very young, using playful, child-led experiences that help support the delivery of key policies.

-Our core training programme funded by the Scottish Government, An SQA approved level 7 qualification Creative Skills in early Childhood Practice (24 credits) and one off National events designed to bring together practitioners for inspiration and training.
+Our core training programme is funded by the Scottish Government.
+For those who complete the Creative Skills training programme, we also offer an SQA-approved level 7 qualification Creative Skills in early Childhood Practice (24 credits).

 We have a number of opportunities for Artists to collaborate with Starcatchers in different ways from bursaries and residencies to one off trainings.
 All of our Artist Opportunities can be found in the Starcatchers Creative Community.

 Starcatchers is a lead organisation for a two year European research project called Artists, art and early childhood.
 Together with Compagnie ACTA (France) and 2 Turven Hoog (Netherlands), this project is funded by Erasmus Plus.